Graph and Examples

 A monopsony is the only buyer in the market, so it has the ability to put pressure on the sellers to reduce their prices.
 As the sellers cannot go anywhere else to sell their goods, the buyer has the ability to go elsewhere if it doesn’t get the price it wants.
 By contrast, a monopoly is the only seller in the market, so can charge higher prices to the buyer as they are unable to buy from anywhere else.

-Monopsony firms tend not to exist in the real-world and is somewhat of a hypothetical theory.
-Similarly, to perfect competition, it doesn’t tend to exist – although there are examples whereby companies exert monopsony like power.
+Firms with a monopsony tend not to exist in the real-world, at least not to its precise definition.
+Similarly to perfect competition, it doesn’t tend to exist – although there are examples whereby companies exert monopsony like power.
 Supermarkets for instance tend to have great power over its suppliers – although this is more of an oligopoly structure, with a few buyers instead of a sole buyer.

-We also have suppliers to the government – that can often be considered a monopsony.
+There are also suppliers to the government, which we can consider as a monopsony.
 However, this doesn’t fit the definition of a monopsony as there aren’t many sellers in the market.
 For instance, with regards to fighter jets, there are only 3 companies that serve the US government.
+So whilst the US government is able to maintain bargaining power, it is unable to exert the same undue influence should there be forty suppliers.

 What tends to happen is that the selling companies merge together to increase their negotiating power against the monopsony firm.
 In fact, we can see this is the case for many labour unions that try to fight firms with monopsony like power.